Ayo Odebisi’s Embrace: Words of Henry Miller

 Many who met him remember Odebisi by his few staple vanities, if you can call them such.
-The Silk Cut Silver cigarettes he smoked with Super25 filters; the Chivas Regal and Johnnie Walker’s Black Label whiskey he stored in stainless steel hip flasks and drank with soda water; the building or buying of gigantic houses he lived in, and the Toyota jeeps he drove.
-Those things did not tell you much about him, he was not an easy person to understand through casual interaction.
+He smoked Silk Cut Silver cigarettes with Super25 filters. the Chivas Regal and Johnnie Walker’s Black Label whiskey he stored in stainless steel hip flasks and drank with soda water; the building or buying of gigantic houses he lived in, and the Toyota jeeps he drove.
+Those things did not tell you much about him.
+He was not an easy person to understand through casual interaction.

-Everything else about Odebisi reflected an unpretentious bohemian lifestyle coupled with a libertarian outlook.
+Everything else about Odebisi reflected an unpretentious bohemian lifestyle, coupled with a libertarian outlook.
 He was a counterculture personality without psychedelics.
-Examining Paramole’s life will produce paradoxes, but I never witnessed any hypocrisies.
+Examining Paramole’s life will produce paradoxes, but I was never witness to any hypocrisies by him.
 He did not need them.

-The many who encountered him will testify that the “Upliftment of Man” was the very thing he lived for within his means and capacity with unfailing consistency.
+Nevertheless, the many who encountered him will testify that the “Upliftment of Man” was the very thing he lived for within his means and capacity, with unfailing consistency.
 The evidence abounds and the contradictions rare, if any.
-Listening to the video below will give the reader good insight into a significant part of what Paramole stood for and still represents to many of us.
+Listening to the video below will give the reader good insight into a significant part of what Paramole stood for and still represents for many of us.
 He lives.

 Be good, Not lucky